Summary in a few lines:

 Remark: Out of +554k diamonds on James Allen (as of writing this), only ~900 diamonds are 5 carats or more, less than 0.002%!

-Because diamond prices vary tremendously; particularly with large diamonds like a 5-carat (1 gram), and there is no one-size-fits-all rule to know how diamonds are priced, we will be covering the mystery of diamond pricing in the following sections!
+Diamond prices vary tremendously; particularly with large diamonds like a 5-carat (1 gram), and there is no one-size-fits-all rule to know how diamonds are priced.

-But as for the 5-carat, it’s safe to say that the cheapest 5-carat (1 gram) diamond is priced at $39600 as you can see here, while the highest-priced 5-carat diamond costs $395600, and no, there are no extra zeros here, $395k!
+For the 5-carat, it’s safe to say that the cheapest 5-carat (1 gram) diamond is priced at $35400 as you can see here, while the highest-priced 5-carat diamond costs $282000, and no, there are no extra zeros here, $282k!
 Here’s a screenshot for the record:

 No wonder, the diamond industry is insane, and such diamond is exceptionally rare, 5 carat (1 gram), E colored & VVS1!

 To put this into more contest, 1-gram of diamond prices vary a lot, and you can’t limit that to these two diamonds (cheapest and most expensive), feel free to check this pre-set search on James Allen to see the price range before we get into details.